ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/administration/multiple-databases.markdown

-# Configuration : Multiple Databases
+# Administration : Multiple Databases

 RavenDB natively supports multiple databases, and like most things in RavenDB, the way you configure additional databases is by creating a document.
 The RavenDB multi database support was explicitly designed to support multi tenancy scenarios, and RavenDB can easily handle hundreds or thousands of databases on the same instance.

 Defining a new database is done by creating a document with the name "Raven/Databases/[database name]" with the following contents:

-{CODE-START:json /}
+{CODE-BLOCK:json}
 	// Raven/Databases/Northwind
 	{
         "Settings" :